-None of the cord-cutting internet TV streaming services offer Showtime as an included channel.
+None of the cord-cutting internet TV streaming services offer Showtime as an included channel in their basic channel packages, as it’s a premium service.
 You will still need to purchase it for an extra fee as an add-on channel.
 However, most of the streaming services will let you add it on, and usually at the same price ($10.99 per month).

 All of the following streaming services carry Showtime as an add-on channel:

 - YouTube TV

 - DirecTV Now

 - Amazon Prime Video

 - PlayStation Vue*